mmistakes/made-mistakes-jekyll/contact/index.md

 Short and succinct messages [via Twitter](https://twitter.com/mmistakes) are my preferred contact point.
 I can also be found on several other social networks if you want to reach out and follow me there.

+Before asking questions related to creating art on iPad or using Jekyll be sure to check the [Frequently Asked Questions section]({{ site.url }}/faqs/) --- there's a good chance I've already answered them.
 For anything longer please fill out the form below and I'll get back to you by email.

 <script>{% asset vendor/wufoo %}</script>